Jennar04/Reinforcement-Learning/README.txt

 	It is tested under deterministic by default, to make stochastic run: python Scenario3.py -stochastic

-Images (folder):

-	Folder containing the output images for each scenario.
-Each image is named under the following format:
-	[ScenarioNumber]-[Random/Epsilon/Neither(blank)]-[Stochastic/Deterministic].png

-venv (folder):

-	A folder needed for running in a virtual environment.
-	I am not sure if this is needed by the marker but it is required for the code to run on my machine.

 log.txt:

 	Git repository commits in a text file.

-Requirements.txt:

-	Required packages to run the code.

-Scenario1-Report.pdf:

-	Report explaining the differences between the Random and Epsilon-Greedy Exploration Techniques for Scenario 1.